Thomasina Winslow

 Thomasina Winslow (August 15, 1965 – January 13, 2023) was an American blues musician and the daughter of folk musician Tom Winslow.
 As a toddler, she sang back-up on her father's folk music classic Hey Looka Yonder (It's The Clearwater); also singing a solo version of One-Two-Three, another version of which she produced on her own 30 years later.
 In addition to her solo career, Winslow has been a member of four bands, including a duo with Nick Katzman and Nite Train.
 Furthermore, she has been a teacher in that genre of music, and has significantly influenced other aspiring musicians.
 Winslow primarily performed covers of Blues standards and has written a number of blues and gospel tunes in her own right.
 She was also one of a handful of African-American women producers in the "indy" music industry.

-While she has been teaching a full load of school and private students for over a decade, her primary notability has been from touring in the eastern United States and Europe with Katzman, starting in 2006.
+While she had been teaching a full load of school and private students for over a decade, her primary notability has been from touring in the eastern United States and Europe with Katzman, starting in 2006.